wesleychipeco/trifecta-fantasy-league/README.md

 ## START NEW TRIFECTA SEASON

-Update `seasonVariables` collection with new "currentYear", each sport's variables (set "basketball": "seasonStarted" and "inSeason" to true, set everything else to false)
-Set `basektballAhead` to true, which will allow basketball of next trifecta season plus football of previous season to be updated
+When Basketball starts, while previous Trifecta season is still happening, simply add a new "2023 Basketball Standings" button to the navbar and update `seasonVariables` "basketballAhead" to true
 Update `teamNumbersPerSport` collection for new Trifecta Season (per Trifecta season, maps "teamNumber" to "ownerNames") - used in Matchups
 Update `teamLists` collection for new Trifecta Season (per Trifecta Season, array of participating "ownerIds") - used in Trifecta Standings
+When previous Football season ends, new Trifecta season transition will officially occur.
+Update `seasonVariables` collection with new "currentYear", each sport's variables (set "basketball": "seasonStarted" and "inSeason" to true, set everything else to false)
+After trifecta season has ended, need to update Hall of Fame and each owner's all-time records (profiles).
 Then to update "ALL" matchups to include the just completed Trifecta season, ~~go to the commissioner page and scrape~~ have to do manually as of now

 ## ADD NEW TRIFECTA OWNER